MuratTunc/go-weather-forecast/README.md

 Broker service is the main entrance os the HTTP request from user web application.
 After getting user action, it will send this to Weather service.

-Broker service bahaves like a Gateaway
+Broker service bahaves like a Gateaway services.
 __**I wish you good coding, thinking that it is educational and fun.**__